ruegerj/devops/DOCUMENTATION.md

     srv-001-devops.ls.eee.intern->devops-bastion: ssh -R 3333:localhost:22 debian@devops-bastion -i id_devops-bastion
 ```

-### Automated infrastructure deployment via Ansible
+### Ansible
 Students were given four plain debian 12 (bookworm) VMs to deploy there infrastructure.
-In order to prepare the infrastructure needed [Ansible](https://docs.ansible.com/) was used as a Infrastructure as Code (IaC) tool, enabeling fast and declarative provisioning aswell as rebuilding capabilities in case of a Disaster Recovery (DR) scenario.
+In order to prepare the infrastructure needed [Ansible](https://docs.ansible.com/) was used as a Infrastructure as Code (IaC) tool, enabeling fast and declarative infrastructure provisioning aswell as rebuilding capabilities in case of a Disaster Recovery (DR) scenario.
 The diagram below gives quick overview of the playbook used for provisioning:

 ```mermaid